mongodb/specifications/source/bson-corpus/bson-corpus.rst

 Extended JSON encoding, escaping and ordering
 ---------------------------------------------

-Because the ``extjson`` and ``canonical_extjson`` fields are embedded in a JSON document, all their JSON metacharacters are escaped.
+Because the ``canonical_extjson`` and other Extended JSON fields are embedded in a JSON document, all their JSON metacharacters are escaped.
 Control characters and non-ASCII codepoints are represented with ``\uXXXX``.
 Note that this means that the corpus JSON will appear to have double-escaped characters ``\\uXXXX``.
-This is by design to ensure that the ``extjson`` field remains printable ASCII without embedded null characters to ensure maximum portability to different language JSON or extended JSON decoders.
+This is by design to ensure that the Extended JSON fields remain printable ASCII without embedded null characters to ensure maximum portability to different language JSON or extended JSON decoders.

 There are legal differences in JSON representation that may complicate testing for particular codecs.
 The JSON in the corpus may not resemble